1: Width vs. Depth

 I’m a big fan of Dale Calvert.
-I’ve been reading his website and watching his videos for almost eight years now.
+I’ve been reading his website and watching his videos for almost ten years now.

 I really like his laid back approach and honesty about the network marketing industry.
 He doesn’t try to hype things up and he doesn’t fluff things up either.
 He calls a spade a spade and he tells you the truth.
 I call him a straight shooter and think he is one of the best trainers in the industry.